"Hey Devon, this is our first time hiring an event emcee. What should we ask you?”

 World's Best Event Emcee

-It would be silly of me to tell you how to find a great event emcee and not mention my services.
+It would be silly of me to tell you what questions to ask an emcee to find a great one and not mention my services.
 My style of engagement isn’t perfect for every event, but it might be perfect for yours.

 If you’d like to learn more about what I do and how I can do it for you, please visit my website for details, event footage, and testimonials.